-The New Year traditions in Romania are colorful and cheerful, a mix of pre-Christian rituals, folklore, costumes and thematic dances that underline the predominant agrarian lifestyle from the past.
-The best way to enjoy this bizarre yet fascinating world is either spending the end of the year in a traditional village or attending the events organized during the Christmas fairs.
+The New Year traditions in Romania are colorful and cheerful, a mix of pre-Christian rituals, folklore, costumes, and dances.
+The best way to enjoy this bizarre yet fascinating show is spending New Year Eve in a traditional village or seeing a New Year parade.

 The rituals start on the morning of New Year’s Eve.
 Groups of children go from house to house to recite the poem Plugusorul (the small plow), wishing people health and rich crops in the coming year.
 The message underlines past realities when a family’s livelihood was based on small-scale agriculture.

 In the evening, groups of adults dressed in traditional costumes start their own tour.
 They play music and recite Plugul (the big plow.
 In the past, they even used to bring a real plow carried by horses or bulls to make their performance special.
 Still, don’t expect to see this live show anymore, not even in the villages where the traditions of Plugusorul still go on.

 The most colorful of the New Year’s Eve traditions in Romania is the performance of animal dances.
 The meaning of these complex ceremonials of death and rebirth also goes back to the agrarian lifestyle from the past.
 A variety of representations from the animal world like goats, horses, or bears dance along with fictional characters like the devil.
 The ugly, the beautiful, the elder, the military, the gypsy, the bride, and the emperor join the dance.